yashasvigirdhar/WebCrawler/README.md

 Memory profiling is also something that I'd want to do here specially since it relates to the number of threads and our in-memory visited store.

+##### More testing coverage

+I've added some unit tests but the coverage is not very high right now.
+On top of that, we need some integration testing of the whole system with some sample local files as well.
+Since we are using mockito in our unit tests, it might miss some cases.

 ##### More features

 Some examples of features that I'd like to add in the application: